leouchoa/udacity_mlops_clean_code_project/README.md

 ## Project ML Pipeline Goal

-The ML goal of this project is to produce a pipeline to automatically create two machine learning models to
+The ML goal of this project is to produce a pipeline to automatically create machine learning models to predict churn.
+The task, along with the dataset used, is better described [here](https://www.kaggle.com/sakshigoyal7/credit-card-customers/code).

+The pipeline must automatically generate:

+- basic EDA plots (available in `images/eda/`)
+- model scoring object (available in `models/`)
+- model performance plots (available in `images/results/`)
+- model's variable importance plots (available in `images/results/`)
+- model's interpretability SHAP values plot (available in `images/results/`)
+- pipeline sucess/errors/warning logging (available in `logs/`)

 ## Running Files